-Born on the banks of the Blue Nile, John sailed away from Seattle on an Albin Vega 27 for the South Pacific in 1974 at age 22, wrote Log of Mahina, a best seller, and has now sailed 332,000 miles.
+Born on the banks of the Blue Nile, John sailed away from Seattle on an Albin Vega 27 for the South Pacific in 1974 at age 22, wrote Log of Mahina, a best seller, and has now sailed 400,000 miles.
 Since 1976, John's passion has been sharing his knowledge of ocean cruising.
-John has conducted 154 Offshore Cruising Seminars and 160 sail-training expeditions to locations including the South Pacific, Antarctica, Europe and the Arctic aboard Mahina Tiare II & III.
-John has rounded Cape Horn under sail six times and holds a USCG 100 ton master's license.
-He started, run and sold a successful yacht brokerage, marine retail and sail repair/canvas businesses.
+John has conducted 177 Offshore Cruising Seminars and over 210 sail-training expeditions to locations including the South Pacific, Antarctica, Africa, Europe and the Arctic aboard Mahina Tiare II & III and other boats.
+John has rounded Cape Horn under sail six times and holds a USCG 100-ton master's license and an FAA private pilot license.
+He has started, operated and sold a successful yacht brokerage, marine retail and sail repair/canvas businesses.